Zackattak01/WindowsBrainfuckCompiler/README.md

 # How it works

-This compiler works by transpiling all your bf code into C.  After that it uses a windows D compiler to turn that c code into an windows executable.
+This compiler works by transpiling all your bf code into C.  After that it uses a windows C compiler to turn that C code into an windows executable.

 # Requirments